Movement for Democracy and Reconstruction: History

 The MDR was certified by the National Elections Commission in May 2016.
 Senator Prince Johnson was initially the leader of the MDR.
 Johnson contested the presidency with the party, alongside running mate Audrian R. Smith-Forbes, in the 2017 election.
 The MDR ticket won 8.2% of the vote.
 It came in fourth place, behind the Liberty Party.
 Johnson supported Congress for Democratic Change (CDC) candidate George Weah in the subsequent run-off election.
 Weah was ultimately elected president.
+Johnson's backing was reported to be influential in 2017 as well as in previous presidential elections since 2005.
+Sources such as the New York Times and the Liberian Observer described him as a "kingmaker".

 In the 2017 House of Representatives election, the MDR ran 38 candidates.
 Two were elected: Jeremiah Koung in the Nimba's 1st House district and Gunpue L. Kargon in the Nimba's 4th House district.
 In the 2020 election, Rep. Koung was elected to the Senate under the MDR banner.

 By late 2022, Johnson withdrew his and the MDR's support for President Weah and the CDC.
 Johnson cited the lack of Nimba County representation in top appointed positions.
+Cooper Kruah was the only Weah cabinet minister from Nimba County.
 In December 2022, Johnson resigned as head of the MDR.
 In an MDR convention on 22 December, Senator Koung was elected standard bearer.
 As standard bearer, Koung continued Johnson's policy of opposing the CDC.
 In May 2023, the MDR's National Executive Committee expelled three senior officials including Rep. Kargon and National MDR Vice Chairman for Governmental Affairs Wilfred Bangura for maintaining loyalty to the CDC.
 They violated the party's constitution, which prohibits loyalties to other parties.